FonyaBrandone/FonyaBrandone.github.io/index.md

       Evaluating Health Facility Distribution and District-Level Disease Prevalence in Rwanda: A Data-driven Approach</a></b><br>
       <i>Brandone Fonya</i>, Irene Busah, Michaella Rugumbira, Nchofon Tagha, Emily Aiken<br>
       <i>Accepted at <a href="https://ephconference.eu/" target="_blank">European Public Health Conference (EPH)</a>, 2025</i>
-      <p style='margin-top: 20px; margin-bottom: 30px;'>This project analyzes the geographic distribution of health facilities across Rwanda in relation to the prevalence of major diseases such as malaria, tuberculosis, and HIV at the district level.
+      <p style='margin-top: 20px; margin-bottom: 30px;'>This paper analyzes the geographic distribution of health facilities across Rwanda in relation to the prevalence of major diseases such as malaria, tuberculosis, and HIV at the district level.
 Using geospatial mapping, national health survey data, and machine learning models, it identifies mismatches between disease burden and healthcare access.
 The goal is to propose data-driven strategies for more equitable and efficient allocation of health resources in developing countries.</p>
     </td>
   </tr>